Delayed diagnosis or treatment of stroke

 Strokes generally fall into two categories:

-- Ischemic stroke – this involves the blood supply to a section of the brain being cut off due to a blood clot
+- Ischaemic stroke – this involves the blood supply to a section of the brain being cut off due to a blood clot

 - Hemorrhagic stroke – this involves bleeding into the brain from a burst blood vessel

 There are several appropriate treatments for stroke, depending on its cause.
 These can vary from drug treatment, intravenous therapy, mechanical devices, surgical clips or coils.
 Your clinician will decide which treatment is most suitable for you.